BretCameron/sanity-plugin-order-documents/README.md

 ### Querying with GROQ

-For example, to query movies using Sanity's query language GROQ, we can write:
+To query movies using Sanity's query language GROQ, we can write:

 ```groq
 *[_type == "movie"] | order(order asc)